 Before we begin, its important you know how Corten is related to Weathering Steel.
 Read our insight here to find out more, but essentially Corten is a generic brand name that refers to Weathering Steel.
-In practise, the terms are used interchangeably.
+In practise, both names are used interchangeably.

 Corten is an exceptionally strong steel grade first used in heavy industry.
 Over time, it has become beloved by the architectural world for the rust-coloured finish it develops, thanks to the copper content.
-This finish can take anywhere from 6 months to 3 years to fully develop, but once it has it protects the steel underneath from rust which is why Corten is described as maintenance free.
+This finish can take anywhere from 6 months to 3 years to fully develop.
+After this finish has developed, the steel underneath is protected from rust which is why Corten is described as maintenance free.

 Corten is great when used in suitable environments, but there many pitfalls to be aware of – for external architectural use, make sure Corten Grade A is specified and research the environmental conditions where the Corten will be located – it could save significant problems down the line!

 Powder Coating is simply an advanced method of painting.
-The materials that comprise conventional paint are simply ground into a flour like powder and sprayed onto the surface via a spray gun.
+The materials and compounds used in conventional paint are simply ground into a flour like powder and sprayed onto the surface via a spray gun.
 This finish is far superior to conventional paint as there is a smooth finish free from running or dripping of paint and the process is more environmentally friendly.
 For external architectural purposes, the application surface is usually steel.